BINBINCC/Full-length-transcript-data-processing-flow/README.md

 # Basic process for processing full-length transcript data
-This includes the identification of full-length transcripts and the comparison of reference genome.
+This includes the identification of full-length transcripts and the alignment of reference genome.
 ## PacBio sequencing data processing and error correction
 `sh 01.Ident_FL_transcript.sh`